nartallax/koramund/README.md

 ## Configuration

-There are [test directory](ts/tests/) that contains configuration examples.
+There is [test directory](ts/tests/) that contains configuration examples.
 Also there is [type definitions](ts/src/types.ts) that are thoroughly commented and therefore can be used as documentation.

 ### Configuration example